IAEA-NDS/neutron-standards-database/README.md

 Issues that users may encounter are collected here.

-- *dvc exp run* yieles the error message
+- *dvc exp run* yields the error message
 *ERROR: unexpected - 'cannot stash changes - there is nothing to stash.'*
 This can be solved by making a change in a file under git version control that does not impact the result of the pipeline execution.
 For instance,